osposweb/osposweb.github.io/Purchasing.md

   * **When Purchased**, timestamp - This is the date and time when the purchase order was generated

 * **Purchase Items**
-  * **Receiving Id**, int(10) - The unique receiving identifier is assigned incrementally at the time the receiving is saved.
-When the receiving document is generated from the purchase order(s) the receiving id is generated when the receiving document is saved.
+  * **Purchase Order Id**, int(10) - The unique identifier is assigned incrementally at the time the purchase order is saved.
+When the purchase order is auto generated for a supplier the purchase order id is generated when the receiving document is saved.
   * **Item Id**
   * **Description**, varchar(30), allows null
   * **Serial Number**, varchar(30), allows null